NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 ### Code, Models, and Software
 --------------------------------------------------------------------------------------------

-1. Decide whether <span style="background-color: #84D8FC">existing</span> or/and <span style="background-color: #84D8FC">new code/software/models</span> should be used.
+1. Decide whether existing or/and new code/software/models should be used.
 Before using an existing resource, check its implementation conditions (e.g., have a look at its licence type).

 >Consider the following code/models/software search services:
 * [Hugging Face Models](https://huggingface.co/models)